2004 Pontiac Grand Prix Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Pontiac Grand Prix
+A guide to repairs, service, and maintenance costs for your 2004 Pontiac Grand Prix

 Illumination of the Check Engine Light can be caused by a loose or worn gas cap.

 2004 Pontiac Grand Prix QuestionsWhy do my reduced engine power light keeps coming on?
 (1 answer)

 I done changed the accelerator pedal,the maf sensor and the throttle body,what else could it be?

 Someone pulled 4,6 plug wire off without her knowing when it started it was missing bad she held it to the floor.
 Now it's flooding really bad and white smoke out the tail pipe and smells like raw gas.
 I change number 1 injection the plugs and oil didn't help getting gas in my oil now